What is Occupational therapy?

 What if I am unhappy about any aspect of the service?

 We welcome any feedback concerning any part of our work.
 Please speak to your own OT in the first instance.
-If this is not appropriate or your comments are of a more general or strategic nature, please contact your Local Area Community Services.
+If this is not appropriate or your comments are of a more general or strategic nature, please contact us using our online enquiry form.

 Occupational Therapists are bound by their professional code of ethics to treat any personal information they need to know to do their job, as completely confidential.